nest/nest-simulator/pynest/examples/eprop_plasticity/README.rst

 .. image:: ../../../../pynest/examples/eprop_plasticity/eprop_supervised_regression_schematic_sine-waves.png

-Eligibility propagation (e-prop) [1]_ is a three-factor learning rule for spiking neural networks that approximates backpropagation through time.
+Eligibility propagation (e-prop) [1]_ is a three-factor learning rule for spiking neural networks that approaches the performance of backpropagation through time (BPTT).
 The original TensorFlow implementation of e-prop was demonstrated, among others, on a supervised regression task to generate temporal patterns and a supervised classification task to accumulate evidence [2]_.
 Here, you find tutorials on how to reproduce these two tasks as well as two more advanced regression tasks using the NEST implementation of e-prop [3]_ and how to visualize the simulation recordings.

 The tutorials labeled "after Bellec et al. (2020)" use the original e-prop model [1]_, while the other tutorials use a version of e-prop that includes additional biological features as described in [3]_.